ANDREI DUMAN: Blue Lines, II (limited edition print)

 Delivery time: 2 weeks for North America orders (please allow additional time for international orders due to customs).

 About the Artist: Andrei Duman was born in Romania and grew up in England where he became a professional tennis player.
-After retiring from the sport, he went on to work as an investment banker before turning to photography.
+After retiring from the sport, he went on to work in banking before turning to photography.
 What started as a hobby and creative outlet has since become a full-fledged career, working for major advertising clients and traveling the world for inspiration.